What causes hepatitis?

 Sometimes the inflammation does not stop.
 This is called hepatitis.

-What happens if I have hepatitis?
+What happens if someone has hepatitis?

 But over time the constant inflammation and repair becomes a dangerous cycle.
 If it is not stopped it can lead to the next stage of liver disease, called fibrosis (scarring).